lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 We have a conflict here between MicroPython and Mynewt and the way they handle tasks and events.
 We don't have a solution right now, but we'll probably need to modify the wasp-os / MicroPython Event Loop to handle Mynewt Events as well.

-But for now, we have accomplished our objective of rendering watch face on PineTime with wasp-os, MicroPython and Mynewt.
-We'll learn in the next section how to build the Mynewt + MicroPython firmware and flash it to PineTime.
+But for now, we have accomplished our objective of rendering a watch face on PineTime with wasp-os, MicroPython and Mynewt.

+In the next section we'll learn how to build the Mynewt + MicroPython firmware and flash it to PineTime.

 ![MicroPython and wasp-os hosted on Mynewt on PineTime Smart Watch.
 VSCode Debugger is shown on the monitor](https://lupyuen.github.io/images/micropython-title.jpg)